 To say this is a simple recipe is not quite true because, really, it's not a recipe at all.
 All you do is throw a few ingredients together and toss them in the flavorful dressing.
 The beets, roasted to perfection, are rich and meaty and tender and sweet.
 The pecans are crunchy and nutty.
 The cranberries are sweet and tart and hold on to the winter that never was.
 And the dressing-- a five-ingredient wonder of cashews, curry powder, turmeric, sriracha, and lemon -- is good enough to eat out of the blender by the spoonful.

-The wheat berries can be cooked in a saucepan on the stovetop or in a pressure cooker, if you have one.
+The wheat berries are so nutritious, and they are easily cooked in a saucepan on the stovetop or in a pressure cooker, if you have one.
 I like using the pressure cooker, just because it makes short work of an otherwise slightly lengthy process.
 I also like that the pressure cooker makes the berries submit to a slightly more tender texture than you could easily -- or quickly -- achieve in a saucepan.

 Wheat Berry Salad with Roasted Beets and Curry Cashew Dressing